-Inventories

-Indirect acquisition and manufacturing costs have been added to the acquisition cost of inventories.

-The lowest cost principle has been applied in valuing inventories, so stock has been valued at acquisition cost, repurchase cost or probable sales price, whichever gives the lowest value for stock.
+Inventories Statutory pension contributions for personnel are handled by external pension insurance companies and Indirect acquisition and manufacturing costs have been there are no uncovered pension liabilities.
+Pension added to the acquisition cost of inventories. insurance payments are allocated so that they correspond to the performance-based pay stated in the financial statements.
+The lowest cost principle has been applied in valuing inventories, so stock has been valued at acquisition cost, repurchase cost or probable sales price, which-Income taxes ever gives the lowest value for stock.
 Inventory usage is recorded on the FIFO principle.
-The company does not have any inventories at the end of the interim financial statement period, since the Pistons operations were sold on 17 August 2016.
+The company does not Taxes include taxes for the fiscal year calculated on the have any inventories at the end of the interim financial actual figures as well as taxes due for payment statement period, since the Pistons operations were or refund from previous fiscal years that differ from the sold on 17 August 2016. calculated taxes.
+Deferred tax assets have not been recorded for losses.